WHERE IS THIS?

 The entrance for the Winter Sports Area and Millennium Trail and Fort Hill Trail access is on the east side of Fairfield Road just south of Route 176.

-The Dog Park entrance is on the east side of Fairfield Road just north of Route 176.
+The Off-Leash Dog Area entrance is on the east side of Fairfield Road just north of Route 176.
 An annual or daily permit and a dog are required for entry.

 Explore Preserves